dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 | With barcode area polluted or destroyed | IPM_MORPHOLOGY |

 ### Generate a High Quality Binary Image
 [BinarizationModes]({{ site.parameters_reference }}binarization-modes.html) provides some binarization methods to generate a high quality binary image.
-Setting the priority to `BM_LOCAL_BLOCK` will binarize each pixel of the imafe based on a threshold which is calculated based on a small region around said pixel.
+Setting the priority to `BM_LOCAL_BLOCK` will binarize each pixel of the image based on a threshold which is calculated based on a small region around said pixel.
 It works well on images with varying illumination.
 When using this mode, there are arguments that can be used to further improve the read rate.
 Setting `BlockSizeX` and `BlockSizeY` to 5 - 8 times the module size (should it be known) and setting `EnableFillBinaryVacancy` to 1 if you are reading barcodes with a large module size.

 The second binarization mode, `BM_THRESHOLD`, binarizes the image for each pixel based on a global unified threshold.
 It works well when the image has obvious contrast between the barcode and the background.
 You can adjust the threshold by setting argument `BinarizationThreshold` to find a best value for your image.